What does FAST stand for in the context of recognizing stroke symptoms?

 Study for the National Pool Lifeguard Qualification Test.
 Prepare with flashcards and multiple choice questions, with hints and explanations for each question.
 Master your lifeguard skills!

-In the context of recognizing stroke symptoms, FAST stands for Face, Arms, Speech, and Time.
-The acronym helps individuals quickly identify the key signs of a stroke and take prompt action.
+In the context of recognizing stroke symptoms, the acronym FAST stands for Face, Arms, Speech, and Time.
+Each component serves as a quick assessment tool for identifying potential stroke signs in an individual.

 Subscribe